apache/buildstream/doc/source/createproject.rst

 There are multiple ways of including source files with build stream, and this is done though things called plugins.

-The list of options can be found here :ref:`plugins_sources`
+The list of options can be found here :ref:`plugins_sources` And each option can be clicked for an example of "element"

 If you plan on following along with this tutorial, do the following: